Triopetra Beach beach in central Crete, sand

 Is Triopetra Beach a sandy beach?

-Triopetra Beach is a sand beach located in the central region of Crete.
+Triopetra Beach is a sand beach with blue water, in the central region of Crete.

 Is Triopetra Beach suitable for children?